-When you start investing, you should not assume that your money will grow overnight.
+You should not assume that your money will grow overnight when you start investing.
 In fact, it will rise and fall many times on the way to growth.

 As you get started, realize that investing is a long-term strategy for wealth building.
 But it will not make you rich overnight.

 The best way to build wealth through investing is to get started as soon as possible.
+You can learn how to start investing today!
 Even if you are just starting with $20, you can build your portfolio over time.